Financial-Times/n-gage/README.md

 ## Differences from n-makefile
 - _deploy_apex task removed, i.e. dos not include any lambda tooling.
 If you need to use the old tool simply copy from your old n.Makefile
 - includes secret-squirrel.
 Now think on.

-With thanks to Matt Brennan for the idea